boubaca/python-components/exercises/chapter02/README.md

 ## Lab Module 02

-Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-02-001 - Chapter 02](https://github.com/orgs/programming-the-iot/projects/1#column-9974938).
+Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-02-001 - Lab Module 02](https://github.com/orgs/programming-the-iot/projects/1#column-9974938).

 ### Description